mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 *[Tape change.]*

 ... life, next life.
 How do we know?
 No way.
-But we have to aim at the life after next life, and next next life – because, it’s going on.
+But we have to aim at the life after next life, and next next life – because it’s going on.

 So, just arrange all circumstances, inwardly and outwardly, and stand up. *Bloom*.
 Your tree must bloom.
 And if you bloom, everyone looks at you.
 Everyone realizes.
 Because if you bloom, according to Buddhism, one is many, and many is one.
 You are connected with many [thousands].
 So, if one tiny seed, one tiny rose flower blooms here, immediately the whole world is connected.
 They will all be connected, directly or indirectly.
 It’s very helpful for you and for others.

 Dōgen used the phrase, “A flower blooms, the world arises.”
 Spring comes, flower blooms.
 Which of the two comes first?
 We don’t know. *[Unintelligible.]* [Weed] blooms.
 Flower blooms.
 That’s [you].

 And then, how can you know?
 The world exists; look at the flower blooming.
 That blooming flower is very active life, carrying on in spring.
-And the world exists; and also, in turn, the other seasons exist.
+And the world exists, and also, in turn, the other seasons exist.

 Anyway, bloom; first of all, we have to bloom.
 If you bloom, you are not one, you are many.

 So, take one step.
-If you take one step, one step ... it’s many steps, immediately.
+If you take one step, one step ... it’s immediately many steps.
 That’s why if you take one step perfectly, one step connects to the second step very naturally, and also [zero] steps.
 You can do it.

 And next, it continues.
 But it’s perfect.

 #### 1:36:06

-**Question:** Can you say what an arhat is?
+**Question:** Can you say what an *arhat* is?

 **Katagiri Roshi:** Well, arhats, bodhisattvas, and tathāgatas are all categories of [a buddha’s] capabilities.
-So temporarily, we categorize the buddhas’ capability, the quality of buddha is categorized. *[Unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
+So temporarily, we categorize the buddha’s capability, the quality of buddha is categorized. *[Unintelligible]* ... there is *arhat*, and *bodhisattva*, and *well-gone*, et cetera.

 An *arhat* means a person who deserves to have respect from others.
 To deserve respect, to command respect from others, that is arhat, because he becomes arhat by reaching the final goal, entering nirvana.
 So everyone respects that; perfect.

 #### 1:37:39